eway-crm/XsltTransformations/WordprocessingML/README.md

 ## Troubleshooting

-* Error after export from eWay-CRM: **Ambigous cell mapping encountered.
-Possible missing paragpraph element. < p> elements are required before every < /tc>**
+* Error after export from eWay-CRM: `Ambigous cell mapping encountered.
+Possible missing paragpraph element. <p> elements are required before every </tc>`

 ![error](Images/error.png)

-Solution: There is probably white outer AF element, which must be corrected to pink
+Solution: There is probably white outer AF element in word template, which must be corrected to pink (see the last part of **Create template** section)

 ![element-before-fix](Images/white-element.png)